You may have heard this term if you’re shopping for a vehicle.

 - Plans generally provide three to five years of vehicle coverage.

-Other F&I products are a lot less familiar to the vehicle shoppers who likely will be offered the opportunity to purchase them, reports Cox Automotive in its Car Buyer Journey 2018 study.
+Other F&I products are a lot less familiar to the vehicle shoppers who likely will be offered the opportunity to purchase them, reports Cox Automotive in a Car Buyer Journey study.

 These products, followed by the percentage of shoppers who are NOT familiar with them, are maintenance plans, 60 percent; GAP insurance, 64 percent; service contracts, 65 percent; tire and wheel protection, 76 percent; theft protection, 81 percent, and lost or stolen key replacement, 84 percent.